TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 **_Cloud9 Instance:_**

-An t3.medium instance configured with Amazon Linux 2 - Serving as an IDE for exploring Kinesis Client Library & code.
+A t3.medium instance configured with Amazon Linux 2 - Serving as an IDE for exploring Kinesis Client Library & code.

 **_S3 Buckets:_**